hostinger/fireactions/docs/user-guide/concepts.md

 ## Pool

 Pool is a group of GitHub runners that share the same labels and Firecracker virtual machine configuration.
-Each pool can have a minimum and maximum number of runners.
-Fireactions will automatically scale the number of GitHub runners to match the minimum value.
+Each pool can have a number of replicas for the GitHub runners.
+Fireactions will automatically scale the number of GitHub runners to match the desired number of replicas.

 There can be multiple pools configured, each with different configurations.
 For example, you can have a pool with runners that have 2 vCPUs and 2 GB of RAM, and another pool with runners that have 4 vCPUs and 4 GB of RAM, each with different labels.